object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     precedence of :math:`a` is lower than the precedence of :math:`o`.

-Individual operator classes therefore need to define very little, just two :term:`class attributes`, one for the operator precedence, and one to set the symbol when printing the operator.
+Individual operator classes therefore need to define very little, just two :term:`class attributes <class attribute>`, one for the operator precedence, and one to set the symbol when printing the operator.

 Let's now consider :class:`Terminal`.
 What does it need to set?